A reader recently wrote the following question:

 I had, for the first time in my life, a very difficult time reading my Bible as well.
 Again, all the verses that had been used against me by my spouse and his church to shame and control me kept popping out, and I wanted to vomit.
 I couldn’t separate the Bible from the religious haters who used it like a club on my head.

 I could also bring myself to read bits and pieces of books that were healing and that helped me unravel “Christian” lies and ground myself in true, Bible TRUTH.
-Some I’d recommend include:
+Check out my favorite books for survivors.

 My final recommendation, for now, is music.
 Lots of music.
 Check out my Overcomer playlist on Spotify (below).
 I’ve slowly compiled that list over the past five years, so it marks different stages in the process.
 You’ll find both Christian and secular music there.
 (Some of the most healing pieces have been secular.
 All truth originates in God, Himself.)

 So how does God fit into your toxic marriage?

 The answer to this question is that He doesn’t.
 The Holy Spirit lives within individuals.
 Not institutions.
 He is not the author of your toxic marriage, nor does He dangle the “way out” carrot in front of your nose with a sadistic cackle.
 He is the Author of your LIFE, which happens to include the circumstantial fact that you are married to an abusive individual.
 (Or maybe you are separated or pursuing a divorce.
 Whatever the case may be.
 Your life is what it is, and He is INVOLVED.)

 Marriage isn’t a jail sentence.
 You aren’t a POW (no matter what anyone tells you.
 Totally wrong metaphor.)
 God’s Word doesn’t promote oppression.
 The opposite is true.
 It provides a way out for people who live under oppression, but that truth has been covered up and kept from many Christians in the recent history of Christendom for the simple purpose of power and control.